kehantan/labbook/docs/misc.rst

 Microcentrifuge (Eppendorf) tube
 --------------------------------
 We would fill an empty bottle with microcentrifuge tube, then autoclave the whole bottle.
 After drying the water in oven, we seal with parafilm for storage.
-For aseptic purpose, if we wanted to use the microcentrifuge tube, wee would open the bottle in biosafety cabinet.
+For aseptic purpose, if we wanted to use the microcentrifuge tube, we would open the bottle in biosafety cabinet.
 We would seal the bottle with parafilm after use before storage.